seokhyung-lee/OptGraphState/README.md

 *Graph-theoretical optimization of fusion-based graph state generation.*

-**OptGraphState** is a python package that implements the graph-theoretical strategy to optimize the fusion-based generation of any graph state.
+**OptGraphState** is a python package that implements the graph-theoretical strategy to optimize the fusion-based generation of any graph state, which is proposed in [Lee & Jeong, arXiv:2304.11988 [quant-ph] (2023)](https://arxiv.org/abs/2304.11988).

 The package has the following features:

 - Finding a resource-efficient method of generating a given graph state through type-II fusions from multiple basic resource states, which are three-qubit linear graph states.